Japanese Proxy Services Compared: How Does DEJAPAN Stack Up?

 Free Storage Period

-In terms of storage, where some proxies start charging per day once free storage ends, when your free 45 days are up with From Japan, they dispose of your items.
+In terms of storage, where some proxies start charging per day once free storage ends, when your free 45 days are up with One Map, they dispose of your items.

-Consolidation is included with From Japan’s mandatory plan.
+Consolidation is included with One Map’s mandatory plan.

 There are a couple different packaging options for fragile/big items, but you don’t actually have a choice about it.
-From Japan’s team will pack the parcel as they see fit and charge you if they use one of the packing options.
+One Map’s team will pack the parcel as they see fit and charge you if they use one of the packing options.

-One upside to From Japan is that they offer one of the longest delivery method lists.
+One upside to One Map is that they offer one of the longest delivery method lists.
 However, it’s worth noting that their Small Packet option is only available when the total item price is under 30,000 JPY.

-Overall, From Japan is an easy website to navigate.
+Overall, One Map is an easy website to navigate.
 But the downside is that they do charge some service fees, and they don’t offer the option to choose how your items are packed.

-White Rabbit Express has an aesthetically pleasing website that’s designed a bit like a smartphone app.
+Japan Rabbit (formerly White Rabbit Express) has an aesthetically pleasing website that’s designed a bit like a smartphone app.
 It’s ultra-simplified, with no shop fronts, just a request form.
-The downside is that White Rabbit Express can end up being more expensive than other services.
+The downside is that Japan Rabbit can end up being more expensive than other services.

-Payment can be completed with credit card, PayPal, or Alipay.
+Payment can be completed with credit or debit card.
+Currently, they are unable to accept payment via PayPal.

 Free Storage Period